bitovi/github-actions-deploy-github-runner-to-ec2/README.md

 | [Deploy Docker to EC2](https://github.com/bitovi/github-actions-deploy-github-runner-to-ec2) | Deploys a repo with a Dockerized application to a virtual machine (EC2) on AWS |
 | [Deploy static site to AWS (S3/CDN/R53)](https://github.com/marketplace/actions/deploy-static-site-to-aws-s3-cdn-r53) | Hosts a static site in AWS S3 with CloudFront |
 <br/>

-And more!, check our list of actions in the [GitHub marketplace](https://github.com/marketplace?category=&type=actions&verification=&query=bitovi).
+And more, check our [list of actions in the GitHub marketplace](https://github.com/marketplace?category=&type=actions&verification=&query=bitovi)

 # Need help or have questions?
 This project is supported by [Bitovi, A DevOps consultancy](https://www.bitovi.com/services/devops-consulting).